CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Before configuring PFC, you must first modify the switch buffer allocation according to {{<link title="#Flow Control Buffers" text="Flow Control Buffers">}}.
 {{% /notice %}}

-PFC pause frames are configured on a per-direction, per-interface basis under the `pfc` section of the `qos_features.conf` file.
+You configure PFC pause frames on a per-direction, per-interface basis under the `pfc` section of the `qos_features.conf` file.
 Setting `pfc.pfc_port_group.rx_enable = true` supports the reception of PFC pause frames causing the switch to stop transmitting when requested.

 Setting `pfc.pfc_port_group.tx_enable = true` supports the sending of PFC pause frames for the defined COS values, causing the switch to request neighboring devices to stop transmitting.